 Exhibits in this area include large magnets where you can build fun creations, see how electricity is made, and learn about gravity.

 This display is called the "Strange Attractor".
 The magnets and discs inside make the pendulum move in unpredictable ways.

 This one is an open clock.
 It allows you to pull and move the gears, which in turn shows you how the clock works.

-The final section in the Exploratorium is the West Gallery.
+The final section in the Exploratorium in San Francisco is the West Gallery.
 This is where you can learn more about thoughts, feelings, and social behavior.

 Displays here include facial expression recognition, a unique display on mental illness, and several 'people watching' areas.

 An interesting one in this area is a small board where you and a partner can evaluate your perception of another person.

 On this sliding board, you rate your perception of someone based on certain characteristics such as playfulness, how detail-oriented they are, and if they are optimistic or pessimistic.
 You then compare your board with your partner.
 I'm sure you will find quite a few differences.

 This area also includes a group think table.
 Today's topic was on stereotypes.
 You are welcome to listen, learn, and participate.

 The Outdoor Gallery at the Exploratorium in San Francisco includes spaces for those with and without tickets.
 This is an interesting space, so make sure you don't miss it on your visit.